jk2uman/Node-MySQL/README.md

 # Node-MySQL

-Create an Amazon-like storefront with the MySQL.
+# Create an Amazon-like storefront with the MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.
+The Technologies used were:
+MySQL
+Node
+Javascript